TwitchCon streamer profile: Ruby Rails chooses livestreaming over programming

 GamesBeat: Does it feel like work sometimes?
 That sounds like a long day of talking to people.

-Rails: Sometimes it can feel like work.
+Rails: Sometimes, it can feel like work.
 It’s definitely more taxing than other jobs.
 You have to consistently be on.
 Your personality has to be online.
 That changes a lot when you go offline, when you take a breather and have some calm-down time.
-So in that sense it does feel like work.
-But if you’ve worked any other kind of job, it feels nothing like work. [laughs] So that’s a yes and a no.
+So, in that sense, it does feel like work.
+But if you’ve worked any other kind of job, it feels nothing like work [laughs].
+So, that’s a yes and a no.

 GamesBeat: What kind of technology do you use?